The performance adventures and novelty acts of Bob Moyler and friends

-Between 2000 and 2007 Bob was one half of outspoken poetry-based performance duo Thick Richard.
+Between 2000 and 2007 I was one half of outspoken poetry-based performance duo Thick Richard.
 Thick Richard performed across a diverse selection of UK venues, from Battersea Arts Centre to Big Hands, Glastonbury to the Leith Dockers Club.
-They were allegedly the first ever poets to perform at the Reading music festival and are quite possibly partly to blame for the exponential rise of popular spoken word artists in the UK.
-Thick Richard featured on a number of BBC radio programmes during this time and as the late great Hovis Presley said, they "put the 'how' in show business".
+We were allegedly the first ever poets to perform at the Reading music festival and are quite possibly partly to blame for the exponential rise of popular spoken word artists in the UK.
+Thick Richard featured on a number of BBC radio programmes during this time and as the late great Hovis Presley said, we "put the 'how' in show business".

-Once Bob had finished with the world of spoken word, he decided to return to his studies and in 2011 obtained a first class honors degree in Media and Performance from University of Salford.
-Since then he has been constantly pushing his artistic practice in new directions, creating many magical moments and memorable experiences.
-Performance adventures have included science fiction theatre over three floors of Liverpool's historic Nordic church, Capek inspired folk performance at the Edinburgh Arts Festival and Cupar Arts Festival, Scotland; a strange folkloric leafy creature, created during a residency in Bosnia; a hand-sewn cardboard robot on the streets of Liverpool, England.
-His work has won a number of awards and has received funding from Arts Council England and Creative Scotland, and commissions from Forestry Commission Scotland and Bestival.
+In 2011 I decided to return to my studies and obtained a first class honors degree in Media and Performance from University of Salford.
+Since that time I have been constantly developing my artistic practice and trying out new ideas, creating many magical moments and memorable experiences.
+Performance adventures have included science fiction theatre over three floors of Liverpool's historic Nordic church, Capek inspired folk performance at the Edinburgh Arts Festival and Cupar Arts Festival, a strange folkloric leafy creature on the streets of Sarajevo, and a hand-sewn cardboard robot.
+My work has won a number of awards and has received funding from Arts Council England and Creative Scotland, and commissions from Forestry Commission Scotland and Bestival.
 I returned to my studies once again in 2014, receiving my Master of Letters in Theatre Practices at University of Glasgow.

 On the 15th July 2017, The Robot and Bob presented Hacking The Android Circuit at the Centre for Contemporary Art, Glasgow.
 Hacking The Android Circuit was a truly original adaptation of Scottish playwright Tom McGrath’s unpublished science fiction comedy The Android Circuit.
 This performance featured The Robot and Bob’s first collaboration with the Recurrent Neural Network, Torch-rnn.